 Overall, survey participants this year viewed their jobs and the district favorably.
-In most cases, responses remained consistent with last year's results.
-The majority of topics had 90 percent or higher agreement on the statements provided; 95 percent of items had 80 percent or above in agreement.
+In most cases, responses remained consistent with last year's results or improved.
+The majority of topics had 90 percent or higher agreement on the statements provided, which was a positive shift from last year when majority had 80 percent or higher agreement.